shenef/FFXTracker/README.md

 - OBS Browser Source Support
 - Saving and Resetting entered values
 - Keyboard shortcuts for some actions
+- installable on PC and Mobile and available offline

 ## How to use:
 Choose your Category at the top, then start to update your Items / Encounters / Overdrives as you get or use them.